opencypher/website/_posts/blog/2017-03-31-first-ocim-blog.markdown

 Martin gave us an overview on how their system handled query planning, and the model used to represent (intermediate) query results in the distributed framework, Flink, in which the queries are executed.
 The project also featured interesting extensions to the [Property Graph Model](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc), upon which Cypher is based, including the concept of logical subgraphs and a set of graph operations.

-Following on from Martin's talk, _Hannes Voigt_, researcher at the Technical University of Dresden, [walked us through his research project](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/openCypher-GraphViews.pdf), in which _Michael Hunger_, community caretaker at Neo Technology, had participated.
+Following on from Martin's talk, _Hannes Voigt_, researcher at the Technical University of Dresden, [walked us through his research project](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/openCypher-GraphViews.pdf), in which _Michael Hunger_, community caretaker at Neo4j, had participated.
 The topic comprised virtual graphs and views, and featured several intriguing extensions to Cypher.
 These were expressed in terms of 'crossing the concept chasm', which Hannes explained as the different levels of abstraction that users view their data in.
 At the lowest level of abstraction is the actual raw unprocessed data, which is usually very high in volume.
 At higher levels, larger patterns start to appear, composed of groups of nodes and relationships from the lower levels.